Food Safety Authority permits

 Usage permit for street vending

-When applying for a permit for a food cart, booth, or food market, the applicant needs a street vending permit from Reykjavík's Department of Environment & Planning.
+Applicants for operating permits for food trucks, food stalls or food markets may need a use permit from Reykjavík's Department of Environment & Planning.

 Lodging establishments